Best Monitors Under $300 for WFH 2026: 3 Picks Ranked

 What the Research Says About Sub-$300 Monitors

 Under $300 you're choosing tradeoffs, not buying compromises.
-The price-to-spec curve has specific kinks that the research community has mapped well.
-RTINGS' test methodology and the VESAVESA mountStandardized screw-hole pattern on the back of a monitor (typically 75x75mm or 100x100mm) for attaching arms, wall mounts, or stands.
+RTINGS' panel testing and the VESAVESA mountStandardized screw-hole pattern on the back of a monitor (typically 75x75mm or 100x100mm) for attaching arms, wall mounts, or stands.
 Almost every monitor over 24" supports it; check before buying an arm.
-DisplayHDR certification database tell a clear story: under $200 the panel is the bottleneck; $200–$300 the panel is fine but USB-C/PD and stand adjustability are where corners get cut.
+DisplayHDR database map the price-to-spec curve clearly: below $200 the panel is the bottleneck; between $200 and $300 the panel is genuinely good and the corners get cut on the stand and on USB-C power deliveryUSB-C PDUSB Power Delivery: the spec that lets USB-C deliver up to 100W (240W on PD 3.1) of charging power.
+A 90W+ PD monitor can charge most laptops while also handling video and peripherals over a single cable..

 Our Top Picks